-Long-term equity incentive awards Equity compensation that reinforces the link between incentives and longterm Primo Water performance, incentivizes our named executive officers, aligns the interests of our named executive officers with those of our shareowners, and encourages executive retention.
+term Primo Water performance, incentivizes our named executive officers, aligns the interests of our named executive officers with those of our shareowners, and encourages executive retention.

 Retirement benefits Retirement benefits that provide the opportunity for financial security in retirement consistent with programs for our broad-based employee population, including limited matching contributions under Primo Water's an annual executive physical examination and a car allowance.